poojitha1102/Hello-World/README.md

 # Hello-World

-This repository created for learning the use of GitHub for projects
+This is the hello world project for learning github

+## Contents

+1. md syntax

+## License

+copyright 2021

+This project is under MIT license